 Mission to North America serves PCA churches and presbyteries as they advance God’s Kingdom in North America through the development of intentional evangelism and outreach ministries.

-Christian Education and Publications’ mission is to glorify God by serving the PCA in its commitment to creating disciples.
+CDM (Committee on Discipleship) formerly, Christian Education and Publications’, mission is to glorify God by serving the PCA in its commitment to creating disciples.
 It does this by teaching and training leaders and church members as well as by providing a biblically based Sunday school curriculum for all ages through its publishing house, Great Commission Publications.
 The Women in the Church is under the oversight and direction of the Christian Education and Publications Committee and provides seminars, retreats, and materials for women.

 The Office of the Stated Clerk is under the oversight of the Administrative Committee, whose ministry is service.
 In addition to planning, coordinating, and arranging facilities and services for the annual meeting of the General Assembly, the ruling body made up of about 2,980 commissioners (ministers and ordained lay leaders), the Clerk’s office serves as a liaison between the General Assembly and the presbyteries and sessions, as well as other denominational bodies.
 Other areas of service include assisting church pulpit committees and pastors in their search for churches and overseeing corporate civil matters, the PCA Historical Center in St. Louis, and the management and operation of the Atlanta headquarters.